-Dakota Johnson Admires Sex Toys, BDSM: ‘Fifty Shades’ Jamie Dornan Hates Them
+Dakota Johnson Admires Adult Toys, BDSM: ‘Fifty Shades’ Jamie Dornan Hates Them

 “Oh some of that stuff is just so beautiful!
 When we first started on Fifty Shades, that wasn’t a world I was privy to at all, and I soon found out there are all these different tiers.
 There are some things out there that are really grimy and nasty, and then there are really beautiful, intricate and chic toys.
 Actually, whole aspects of the BDSM world are truly beautiful.”

-While Johnson seems to be totally liking sex toys and BDSM, Jamie Dornan revealed that he has no idea about sex toys.
+While Johnson seems to appreciate sex toys and BDSM, Jamie Dornan revealed that he has no idea about sex toys.
 According to Entertainment Tonight, Dornan said that he surprised himself during the shooting of Fifty Shades trilogy.
 He then funnily compared sex toys with everyday objects.
 He even embarrassingly admitted that he never took any of the sex toys home for Amelia Warner, as she never asked for them.

 “The funny thing is pretty much everything you find in the red room you’ve used a version of, but not for the same effect.
 It’s more like, maybe you’re on a horse or something… so, you have the skill set.
 You kind of surprise yourself.
 Most of it I have to admit, I was pretty green about that stuff.”